zlarsen/zlarsen.github.io/_posts/2015-04-14-mysql-permissions-tips.md

 This will create all the users that are specified above, and will also assign them a password which in this case is password for everyone.

 To grant MySQL permissions we need to decide what MySQL permissions we want to assign.
-If we want to assign MySQL permissions to do basically anything to the database we would assign them as so
+If we want to assign MySQL permissions to do basically anything to the database we would assign them as so:

 ```